willaerk/vagrant-lxc-base-boxes/README.md

 Will build a Ubuntu Trusty x86_64 box with aptitude and htop as additional packages pre-installed.
 You can also specify the packages in a file trusty_packages.

+Note: ADDPACKAGES is currently only implemented for flavors of debian.

 ## Pre built base boxes